-Leukemia refers to a cancerous condition in which the body's blood-forming tissues, such as the bone marrow and lymphatic system.
+Leukemia is a blood cancer that affects the body's blood-forming tissues, such as the bone marrow and lymphatic system.
 Normal, healthy cells undergo abnormal reproduction, among other changes, to become cancerous.
-Though there are several types of leukemia, most of these concern the white blood cells.
-Instead of growing and dividing in the way, abnormal cells are produced.
-Like most other forms of cancer, treatment for leukemia depends on individual factors.
-Early detection plays a major role in successful treatment.
-Understanding the symptoms can help people know when to seek medical care.
+Though there are several types of leukemia, most affect the white blood cells.
+Instead of growing and dividing properly, abnormal cells are produced.
+Early detection of any cancer plays a major role in successful treatment and recovery.

-Those with leukemia may develop fevers very frequently.
-The fever is mostly low-grade and may be accompanied by chills in some cases.
-Traditional treatments for fever might help to bring the temperature down, but this can give the person false information.
-A persistent fever is a sign that a medical evaluation is necessary.
+Those with leukemia may develop frequent fevers that are generally low-grade and may be accompanied by chills in some cases.
+Traditional treatments for fever might help bring the temperature down, but the symptom will often return.
+Persistent or recurring fever is a sign that medical evaluation is necessary.